-Before providing assistance to a new family in a contract unit, the PHA must inspect the unit.
-The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS.
+Before providing assistance to a new family in a contract unit, COC must inspect the unit.
+COC may not provide assistance on behalf of the family until the unit fully complies with HQS.

 Annual/Biennial Inspections [24 CFR 983.103(d); FR Notice 6/25/14]